 The EU AI Act: A Comprehensive Framework for Ethical AI

-Artificial Intelligence (AI) has become an integral part of our lives, influencing various aspects ranging from online content recommendation to cancer diagnosis and treatment.
-Recognizing the need to regulate this powerful technology, the European Union (EU) has proposed a groundbreaking legislation known as the EU AI Act.
+Recognizing the need to regulate AI, the European Union (EU) has proposed a groundbreaking legislation known as the EU AI Act.
 This pioneering law, the first of its kind by a major regulatory body, aims to establish a comprehensive framework for the ethical and responsible use of AI.

 Classifying AI Applications: Three Risk Categories